 Financial year Audit outcome

+2022/2023 Qualified

 2021/2022 Qualified

 2020/2021 Qualified

-2019/2020 Qualified

 The Auditor General Report and the Audit Improvement Plan that aimed at addressing issues raised in the AG Report is implemented and monitored.
 The Audit Improvement Plan is implemented by the responsible managers and monitored at all committee meetings of council including MANCO, EXCO, and Council.
-The Audit Improvement Plan or action plan is attached as an annexure.
 The audit committee fulfils its responsibilities as set out in section166 (2) of the MFMA.